Fantoni0/RingCTPerformance/README.md

 More details about RingCT can be found [here](https://web.getmonero.org/library/Zero-to-Monero-2-0-0.pdf) on chapter 6.

 We present a framework to analyze and compare the performance of ringCT using different elliptic curves.
+The code is parallelized using `joblib` and it tries to run as many signatures in parallel as cpu cores available.

 :warning: This is a repository for research purposes.
 Cryptography is a pretty sensible issue and only reputed and tested sources should be used in a production environment.
 Use at your own risk!

 :warning: Also bear in mind that Monero is a huge and dynamic open source project subjected to changes.
 The signatures here implemented might change in the future.

-:information_source: The presented results were obtained using a Ryzen 7 3700X processor on Linux :penguin:.
+:information_source: The presented results were obtained using a Ryzen 7 3700X (16 cores) processor on Linux :penguin:.
 Times might change in different environments.

 ## Installation
 Assuming that you have pip installed: